This article is part of a larger series on Best Small Business Credit Cards.

 Most providers require you have your credit card account open for six months before requesting a credit limit increase.
 After your bank increases your credit limit, you’ll typically need to wait another four months before you can apply for another increase.
 If your bank reduces your limit, you must wait six months to request an increase.

-You can increase your credit card limit with TD Bank online, through its app, or by calling its customer support line.
+You can increase your credit card limit with TD Bank in three ways: through its EasyWeb Online Banking, via the TD App, or by calling its customer support line.
 It’s crucial to request a credit limit increase only if you need more buying power and know you can afford a larger credit card bill.
-If you’d rather apply for a new credit card with a higher limit, that is an option, too.
+Alternatively, you can also apply for a new credit card with a higher credit limit as the easiest way to receive additional credit.